Uncover the most romantic restaurants in Asheville, NC, perfect for intimate conversations and special occasions with loved ones.

 For equally romantic restaurants in Asheville, Strada Italiano and The Social Lounge are fantastic – and they are sister restaurants, which is why we combined them.

 While The Social Lounge has intimate booths and a gorgeous bar, you also won’t want to miss Strada.
 With two levels in a historic setting, you’ll feel like you are at our Sicilian family’s home.

-> In fact, this Victorian building is from the 1880s — don’t miss the ceiling — and Strada’s interior is filled with rich, deep woods.
+In fact, this Victorian building is from the 1880s – don’t miss that ceiling – and Strada’s interior is filled with rich, deep wood.

-> For intimate restaurants in Asheville, Strada Italiano is it – although it’s also a family and kid-friendly restaurant too.
+For intimate restaurants in Asheville, Strada Italiano is it – although it’s also a family and kid-friendly restaurant too.
 We often see large families gathering here.

 Family-owned, Strada screams delicious Italian.
 The best part: unlike a few other Italian restaurants, they offer vegetarian and gluten-free options.